syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Angular-Binding.md

-//References to be added for angular support.
+//References to be added for AngularJS support.

 <script src="@Url.Content("~/Scripts/angular-min.js")"></script>